Calories Burned Calculator

 ---|---|---|

-Steady-State Cardio | 90% | 95% |
+Steady-State Cardio | 90–95% | 95% |

 Weight Training | 50–70% | 92% |

-Yoga/Pilates | 60% | 89% |
+Yoga/Pilates | 60% | 94% |

-Daily Activities | 75% | 94% |
+Daily Tasks | 75% | 94% |

-Why we outperform:
+Why we do better:

-Accounts for exercise-specific inefficiencies (e.g., swimming form)
+Accounts for exercise inefficiencies (e.g., swimming form)

-Customizes for body metrics most wearables ignore
+Customizes for body measurements most wearables ignore.

-Real-World Burn Scenarios: From Couch to Marathon
+Burn Scenarios in the Real World: From Couch to Marathon

 Activity | 50kg (110 lbs) | 70kg (154 lbs) | 90kg (198 lbs) | MET Value |